SimonCieslar/Digital-electronics-1/Labs/05-counter/Readme.md

 ### 1.1.
 Figure or table with connection of push buttons on Nexys A7 board

-The Nexys A7 board provides five push buttons for user applications.
-See schematic or reference manual of the Nexys A7 board and find out the connection of these push buttons, ie to which FPGA pins are connected and how (schema).
-What logic/voltage value do the buttons generate when not pressed and what value when the buttons are pressed?

  | **Button name** | **Voltage when on** | **Voltage when off** | **Pin** |
    | :-: | :-: | :-: | :-: |
    | BTNL | 3,3 V | 0V | P17 |